Jinjinov/Usb.Events/README.md

 Version history:

+- 10.0.0.0:
+    - Fixed a `NullReferenceException` in Linux and macOS - thanks to [@thomOrbelius]( https://github.com/thomOrbelius )
 - 1.1.1.1:
     - Fixed a bug in Windows where `MountedDirectoryPath` wasn't set for a disk drive - thanks to [@cksoft0807]( https://github.com/cksoft0807 )
 - 1.1.1.0: